annaesvensson/yellow-help/1-en/troubleshooting.md

 Datenstrom Yellow requires PHP 7.0 or higher!
 ```

-Install the latest PHP version on your web server.
+Install the current PHP version on your web server.
+You need `PHP 7.0` or higher.
+On Linux it's best to use the package management of your Linux distribution, for Mac there is MAMP, for Windows there is XAMPP.
+It's recommended to use the latest PHP version.
+As soon as the website finds the required PHP version, the problem should be resolved.

 ```
 Datenstrom Yellow requires PHP xxx extension!
 ```

 Install the missing PHP extension on your web server.
 You need `curl gd mbstring zip`.
 Please keep in mind that the web server and the command line may use different PHP versions.
-It's recommended that both use the same PHP version.
+It's recommended to use the same PHP version.
 As soon as the website finds the required PHP extensions, the problem should be resolved.

 ```
 Datenstrom Yellow requires write access!